These Classic Disney Movies Are Leaving Netflix Next Month

 — MarketWatch (@MarketWatch) April 29, 2019

-To date, Netflix has downplayed the threat competing streaming services pose as it continues to release original content to fill the voids.
+To date, Netflix has downplayed the threat competing streaming services pose as it continues to release original content to fill the void.

 Technically, each of the four classic Disney movies being removed can be watched as one individual episode or together as a movie because they are each volumes of the Disney Animation Collection.
-While there is a fifth volume in the collection titled Wind in the Willows, it was never a part of the Netflix library.
+While there is a fifth volume in the collection, titled Wind in the Willows, it was never a part of the Netflix library.

 “In some way [Netflix & Disney] are 2 sides to the same coin.
 They’re both going to be successful, because their strengths are in opposition,” Dist Vis Prof/fmr ABC dt prez Brian Frons, said.
 “Disney is about depth of quality & Netflix is about quantity.” https://t.co/dav3slb5EX